MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 1. Close the password save dialog from the bottom by selecting **Never**, to not save the default global admins credentials in your browser.
 1. If you see an information box on the top right of the screen that says **Manage multifactor authentication**, close it by selecting the **X**.
 1. On the left navigation pane, expand **System** then select **Permissions**.
 1. If this is the first time you are accessing Microsoft Defender settings, you will have to wait a few minutes while Defender prepares new spaces for your data and connects them.
 Once that completes, refresh the permissions page until you see a listing that includes Microsoft Defender XDR, Microsoft Entra ID, Endpoints roles & groups, Email & collaboration roles, and Cloud Apps.
+It may take some time for all of these to show up.
 1. Under **Microsoft Defender XDR(1)**, select **Roles**.
 1. Select **Create custom role**.
 1. In the Role name field, enter **`SecureScore Manager`** then select **Next**.